 Designing on Koozies

-We have a variety of koozies to choose from, everything from foam to ones that fit your bottles!
+We have a variety of koozies to choose from, everything from simple foam can coolers to zippered bottle koozies that fit your drink like a glove.
 No matter what koozie you have chosen, there are some guidelines for what makes the perfect print.
 Due to the flexible, slick, and rounded surface of a koozie, certain limitations are made during the printing process.
-Let's go though each area one by one to see what makes the best final product!
+Let's go through each area one-by-one to see what makes the best final product!